Language selection

 The OLIFI's work closely with the WBG's Canadian Executive Director's office and the Trade Commissioner Service (TCS) network to support Canadian companies by sharing business opportunities, hosting seminars, webinars and other events.

-All firms and individuals are encouraged to review the publically-available information provided on the website before they submit a proposal and ask questions before the deadline.
-Firms are encouraged to review the "Finding Business Opportunities" guide to better understand WBG procurement processes.
+All firms and individuals are encouraged to review the publicly-available information provided on the website before they submit a proposal and ask questions before the deadline.
+Firms are encouraged to review the "Finding Business Opportunities (PDF format)" guide to better understand WBG procurement processes.

 What are the advantages of partnering with local firms?